 After catching the queen, face the palms of your hands toward each other, thumbs up.
 Then extend the longest finger, of the free hand, and point it toward the palm of the hand with the queen.
 The queen’s head is pointed toward the longest finger.
-Touch the queen to the end of that finger and she grabs ahold of it.
+Touch the queen to the end of that finger and she grabs ahold .
 Now, take the index finder and thumb, on the hand the queen has a hold of, and gently squeeze her thorax between them.

 Some people, preferring not holding the queen by the thorax, touch the queen to the tip of the index finger, instead of the longest finger.
 Then, they press the thumb, on that same hand, against the index finger, holding the queen by three of her legs.
 This works great, most of the time.
 But holding the queen by the thorax gives the beekeeper more control with a recalcitrant queen.